cdv1986/Resume/README.md

 • Facilitate engineering team with deployment infrastructure and monitoring / alerting
 • Enforcement: gitfllow, coverage, and best practices for pipelines as code.

-Technologies: Jenkins, Groovy pipelines, ETL pipelines, SonarQube, Artifactory, AWS, GCP, Kubernetes, EKS, Datadog, Bitbucket, Ansible, Terraform, Jira.
+-Technologies: Jenkins, Groovy pipelines, ETL pipelines, SonarQube, Artifactory, AWS, GCP, Kubernetes, EKS, Datadog, Bitbucket, Ansible, Terraform, Jira.

-Achievements:
+- Achievements:
--Migrate the biggest monoline app to the new CI/CD architecture.
+• Migrate the biggest monoline app to the new CI/CD architecture.
--Migrate Microservice oriented apps to cloud or on site datacenters.
+• Migrate Microservice oriented apps to cloud or on site datacenters.
--Generating documentation for other teams.
+• Generating documentation for other teams.
-- Analyze the company apps and the CI /CD Life cycle time and cost to improve the way to made things and accomplish regulations for the central bank from Argentina.
+• Analyze the company apps and the CI /CD Life cycle time and cost to improve the way to made things and accomplish regulations for the central bank from Argentina.
--Create the local pipeline for Argentina and administrate the Jenkins cluster.
+• Create the local pipeline for Argentina and administrate the Jenkins cluster.

 ## DevOps Engineer Team Lead & Pre-sale Engineer:
-Company Name AW Software S.R.L.
+- Company Name AW Software S.R.L.
 Full-time
-Dates Employed Jan 2020 – August 2021
+- Dates Employed Jan 2020 – August 2021
-Employment Duration1 yr 8 mos
+- Employment Duration1 yr 8 mos
-LocationCity of Buenos Aires, Argentina
+- Location City of Buenos Aires, Argentina
-Responsibilities:
+- Responsibilities:
--AWS (administration / Deployment).
+• AWS (administration / Deployment).
--KUBERNETES (orchestration & implementation)
+• KUBERNETES (orchestration & implementation)
--Docker
+• Docker
--Infrastructure as code (IaC)
+• Infrastructure as code (IaC)
--Atlassian Suite
+• Atlassian Suite
--Hybrid Cloud Implementation
+• Hybrid Cloud Implementation
--Technology Research
+• Technology Research
--AWS Cost Optimization.
+• AWS Cost Optimization.
--Maven and Jenkins CI/CD.
+• Maven and Jenkins CI/CD.
-Cucumber Testing
+• Cucumber Testing
--JaCoCO ( Java Coverage)
+• JaCoCO ( Java Coverage)
--Scripting on Terraform, Ansible, Jenkins.
+• Scripting on Terraform, Ansible, Jenkins.
--GIT / Bitbucket
+• GIT / Bitbucket
--Go Lang Programming.
+• Go Lang Programming.
--System Administrator (WINDOWS / LINUX).
+• System Administrator (WINDOWS / LINUX).
--Network Administration (CISCO / HP / LINUX).
+• Network Administration (CISCO / HP / LINUX).
--Security (Squid squid-guard HTTPS / Nginx).
+• Security (Squid squid-guard HTTPS / Nginx).
--Web Servers (Apache Nginx).
+• Web Servers (Apache Nginx).
--PF-SENSE / OPENVPN.
+• PF-SENSE / OPENVPN.
--Monitoring system for critical services.
+• Monitoring system for critical services.
--Bash Scripting (So Routines, CRUD users and Permissions, Service control, etc.).
+• Bash Scripting (So Routines, CRUD users and Permissions, Service control, etc.).
--Backup And recovery (Scripting and automation).
+• Backup And recovery (Scripting and automation).
--VMware ESXi Administration
+• VMware ESXi Administration

-Achievements:
+- Achievements:
 -Implementation Google Auth on platform.
 -Found people for my DevOps team by my own.
 -Creation of the training area and path career for DevOps Team and Developers in conjunction with the CEO of the company.